Homemade Sunflower Seed Butter (Creamy, Easy, Nut-Free)

 With homemade sunbutter, you can have total control over the ingredients and with the special tips in this post, you can make amazingly super creamy sunbutter in literally minutes.

-With more and more people becoming allergic to peanut butter and tree nuts, sunflower seed butter is becoming more popular because it tastes similar to peanut butter.
+With more and more people becoming allergic to peanuts and tree nuts, sunflower seed butter is becoming more popular because it tastes similar to peanut butter.
 And now, with this recipe, you can easily make tasty homemade sunflower butter yourself.

 Why You Should Make Homemade Sunflower Seed Butter